Skip to content

 • The Wallet needs to be initialized on a mandatory basis

-• During initialization, the user must set a Wallet PIN
+• During Activation, the user must set a Wallet PIN

 • Having only one Wallet PIN has the advantage that the same PIN (eID PIN excluded) could probably also be used for other credentials (also at the same LoA).
 From a UX perspective, this would be a great added value for users.

-• The wallet can only be used after successful initialization
+• The wallet can only be used after successful Activation

 • Credential catalogue should inform users in advance of what is required for the successful issuance of the PID and what steps follow